Need for Storm Water Drainage System

 Improvement of Micro and Macro Storm Water Drainage network in Chennai under JnNURM

-In order to alleviate a flooding comprehensive Proposal was prepared by the Corporation of Chennai in association with the Public Works Department (PWD).
+In order to alleviate a flooding comprehensive Proposal was prepared by the Greater Chennai Corporation in association with the Public Works Department (PWD).
 This proposal was approved by the State Level Sanctioning Committee, and subsequently appraised and Sanctioned by the Central Sanctioning and Monitoring Committee, Ministry of Urban Development, Government of India if four packages.

 The details the four basins are tabulated below: